Xenia Tchoumitcheva: Public speaker

 Tchoumitcheva speaks regularly at universities and conferences about female leadership, as well as her online business, brand creation, and other topics.
-She spoke at the Swiss Web Program Festival, at the Cantonal Bank of Geneva, and at the University of St.Gallen Alumni Conference, where she also interviewed the ex-Deutsche Bank CEO Josef Ackermann.
+She spoke at the Swiss Web Program Festival, at the Cantonal Bank of Geneva, and at the University of St. Gallen Alumni Conference, where she also interviewed the ex-Deutsche Bank CEO Josef Ackermann.
 In September 2015 she gave a TEDx talk about female leadership and internet against prejudice.

 In 2017, she gave a talk at the United Nations HQ about the power of digital women, and was officially nominated an ITC SheTrades ambassador.

 Actress

 Tchoumitcheva began to work in commercials and music videos in 2007 (e.g. "Candino-Festina").
 She starred in the short movie Les Enfants de la Honte of the French film maker Alain Margot, which appeared on the NIFF film festival.
 She was in the music video with Italian-Swiss singer Paolo Meneguzzi in May 2010.
-In June 2011 she was supporting role in the short film Lines.
+In June 2011, she had a supporting role in the short film Lines.

 After graduating from the university in 2010, she travelled to New York City and took acting classes at the New York Film Academy.

 In January 2011, Tchoumitcheva finished shooting a role as a rockstar in the French cinema production Bob et Les Sex Pistaches starring the French actor Jules Sitruk.
 She also appeared in the film Without Men with Eva Longoria and Christian Slater in 2011.